entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Maisey, J. G., J. S. S. Denton, C. Burrow, and A. Pradel.
 2021.
 'Architectural and ultrastructural features of tessellated calcified cartilage in modern and extinct chondrichthyan fishes', J Fish Biol, 98: 919-41.

 > Trinajstic, K., Long, J.A., Ivanov, A.O. and Mark-Kurik, E. 2019.
 'A new genus of ptyctodont (Placodermi) from the Late Devonian of Baltic area', Palaeontol.
 Electronica, 22: 1-19.

+> Zhu, Y. A., Lu, J. and Zhu, M. 2019.
+'Reappraisal of the Silurian placoderm *Silurolepis* and insighths into thr dermal neck joint evolution', R. Soc. open sci., 6: 191181.